sunithasundar/Application-Test/README.md

 \app\product-view\product-view.component.ts product-view component has the ngx-datatable, search, new Product, delete Product for multiple selected rows.
 Each row has delete and edit operation.

 Onclick of +New in Parent(product-view.component), Child(product-create.component) is getting called with passing parentData(for Edit).
+Modal popup getting called from Parent component to child Component.
 In Child(product-create.component) once user provides data for the form.
 The form data is passed with a flag set to differenciate edit and add operation.
 Both Parent-Child and Child-Parent communication have been described.

+ng test - command to check test case in angular

 In Parent(product-view.component) used @viewChild for modal popup